 Why Compliance Matters in the Renewable Diesel Market

 Renewable diesel (RD) is an increasingly preferred solution for reducing greenhouse gas emissions and promoting sustainable energy practices within the transportation industry.
-However, it is essential to ensure that the RD you purchase comes from suppliers who comply with the Renewable Fuel Standard (RFS) set by the Environmental Protection Agency (EPA).
+However, it is essential to ensure that the RD you purchase comes from suppliers in compliance with the Renewable Fuel Standard (RFS) set by the Environmental Protection Agency (EPA).
 Non-compliant suppliers may cut corners, leading to fuel that can be more expensive in the long run and less reliable in terms of supply.

 In today’s article, we will discuss the pitfalls of non-compliance, particularly in relation to the management and retirement of Renewable Identification Numbers (RINs).
 Understanding these dynamics will help you make informed decisions to de-risk your renewable fuel usage.